Heer Recruiters, Recruits, Teachers & Instructors:

 On this occasion, the registrants are classified according to their physical fitness.
 Kriegsverwendungsfähig-Kv or fit for service, Bedingt kriegsverwendungsfähig or fit for limited service, Arbeitsverwendungsfähig -Av or fit for Labor Service, Wehruntauglich-Wu or totally unfit for service, Zeitlich untauglich or temporarily unfit for service.
 Following their medical classification, the registrants are placed into the Ersatzreserve.

-The final Examination was taken at a second examination Aushebung or drafting.
+The final Examination was taken at a second examination, Aushebung or drafting.
 This was conducted by the same authorities as the first examination and resulted either in a deferment or indefinite assignment to a branch of service.
-The registrant then was told to go home and await orders.
+The registrant was then told to go home and await orders.

 Call-up or Einberufung is issued by mail by the recruiting sub-area headquarters in the form of an induction order or Gestellungsbefehl directing the registrant to report at a specified time at the headquarters of a replacement unit.